 softening in the pressure cooker for 30 minutes.
 Its a tasty staple for salads in our

-household, and we can usually maintain a supply all year.
+household, and we can usually maintain a continuous supply all year.

 Beetroot softened in the pressure cooker and then roasted with parboiled carrots, pumpkin and potatoes is simply delicious.

-When the beetroot seedlings are about 70mm tall, transfer their fibre pots into a prepared bed.
-Plant all 5 seedlings in a single row 300mm apart.
-Make a space through the mulch to expose the soil and bury the potsup to their rim.
-Water them in once and cover the exposed soil with mulch.
+When the beetroot seedlings are about 70mm tall, transfer them in their pots into a prepared bed.
+Plant them 300mm apart making a space through the mulch to expose the soil and bury the potsup to their rim.
+Water them in with dilute seaweed extract and cover the exposed soil with mulch.

 Harvesting and Storage.